geerteltink/geert.elt.ink/src/notes/2016-02-07-zend-expressive-console-cli-commands.md

 ---
-id: 2016-02-07-zend-expressive-console-cli-commands
 title: zend-expressive console cli commands
 summary: Use Symfony console for your zend-expressive console commands.
 date: 2016-02-07
 tags:
-  - zend-expressive
+  - Zend Expressive
   - console
   - cli
 ---

 zend-expressive does not come out of the box with a console for handling cli commands.
-However it's easy to add this and make full use of the container and its dependencies.
+However with minimal effort you can add this and make full use of the container and its dependencies.

 ## Install Symfony Console